 - The back plate is gently pushed down with a finger onto the stem. - The locking ring is placed on the stem of the front plate and properly aligned parallel to the front plate prior to final assembly. - The hollow end of the assembly tool is used to press the locking ring firmly down into the groove, usually with an audible snap.
-The assembly tool must be at 90 degrees from the front plate when pressing down. - The position of the back plate should be inspected prior to implantation to be certain it is properly positioned.
+The assembly tool must be at 90 degrees from the front plate when pressing down. - The position of the back plate and locking ring should be inspected prior to implantation to be certain it is properly positioned.

-- The assembly should be temporarily placed back in the storage solution while the patient's eye is being prepared. - The assembled keratoprosthesis/donor graft is sutured into the patient's cornea like a standard penetrating keratoplasty.
+- The assembled keratoprosthesis/donor graft is sutured into the patient's cornea like a standard penetrating keratoplasty.
 Twelve 9-0 nylon sutures are placed and the knots are buried.
 Do not suture through the back plate holes or otherwise incorporate the back plate in the sutures - During surgery protect the macula from light damage by covering the center of the KPro with a wet cellulose sponge, or similar. - A large soft contact lens is applied (Kontur lens, plano, 16.0 mm diameter, 9.8 mm base curve is supplied with each device) - Antibiotic drops, e.g. a fluoroquinolone are applied.
 Avoid ointments.

-MRI Information
+9. MRI Information